JanSharp/VRCJanSharpCommon/notes.md

 - [ ] Zones and a ZoneManager
   - [ ] keep track of which zones the local player is in - a list or lut in the manager
   - [ ] optionally keep track of which zones remote players are in - a list or lut in the manager
-    - [ ] auto enable remote player tracking if `OnRemotePlayerZoneEnter` or `OnRemotePlayerZoneExit` events are listend to for a specific zone
+    - [ ] auto enable remote player tracking if `OnRemotePlayerZoneEnter` or `OnRemotePlayerZoneExit` events are listened to for a specific zone
     - [ ] attribute on the class depending on the Zone component to tell it that it requires remote player tracking
     - [ ] checkbox on each zone to force it to track remote players
     - [ ] checkbox on the manager to force every zone to track remote players
   - [ ] api to get the list of all zone listeners of a given type a given player is in currently
     - [ ] support inheritance, so asking for a class that multiple zone listeners inherit from gets all those deriving class instances too
-  - [ ] automatically register listeners by having other scripst on the same object as the zone script, where said scripts have at least one of the 4 functions
+  - [ ] automatically register listeners by having other scripts on the same object as the zone script, where said scripts have at least one of the 4 functions
     - [ ] `OnLocalPlayerZoneEnter` (no parameter)
     - [ ] `OnLocalPlayerZoneExit` (no parameter)
     - [ ] `OnRemotePlayerZoneEnter` (1 parameter, the VRCPlayerApi of the remote player - only when using the abstract base class)
     - [ ] `OnRemotePlayerZoneExit` (1 parameter, the VRCPlayerApi of the remote player - only when using the abstract base class)
   - [ ] an abstract base class, ZoneListener, to have intellisense for the 4 events.
 Also makes it easy to have parameters for the remote player events
-    - [ ] probably has to be optional, which is unfortuante but probably managable
+    - [ ] probably has to be optional, which is unfortunate but probably manageable
     - [ ] when not using the abstract class, the `OnRemotePlayerZoneEnter` and `OnRemotePlayerZoneExit` events won't be able to take parameters, so have an api field on the Zone script as well to get the remote player in question.
 Set that player field even for `OnLocalPlayerZoneEnter` and `OnLocalPlayerZoneExit` even though those 2 events do not have parameters
   - [ ] the scripts using the zones can have a serialized Zone field which gets populated at build time automatically too.
 This enables access to
-    - [ ] whether or not the local palyer is in the zone
+    - [ ] whether or not the local player is in the zone
     - [ ] the list of players in the zone
   - [ ] upon loading into the world determine which zones the local or remote players are in
     - [ ] create capsule colliders, scaled according to eye height